 On May 5, everyone flocks to the nearest cantina to order margaritas and shots of tequila in celebration of Cinco de Mayo.
 Can’t decide what to order?
-Your decision just got easier.
-May 5 is also Enchilada Day, so order a few varieties to enjoy with those margaritas.
+Your decision just got easier because May 5 is also Enchilada Day.
+So order a few varieties to enjoy with those margaritas.

 Enchiladas are tortillas stuffed with savory fillings.
 When translated, the word enchilada means “with chilies”.
 Though often used in the sauce, chili peppers may also be included in the filling or sprinkled on top as a garnish.